-Coursework provides focused training for candidates seeking a position as a K–12 educator or those wanting to further their education in preparation for the pursuit of an Education Specialist or Doctor of Education degree.
+Coursework provides focused training for candidates seeking a position as a K–12 educator or those wanting to further their education in preparation for the pursuit of a post-graduate or doctoral degree.

 Along with core courses, specializations offer more specific knowledge in a particular area of interest.

 - Course Guides

 - Gate 1: Program Acknowledgement

 - Gate 2: Teaching & Learning Program Status Check

 - Gate 3: Program Admission & Practicum/Capstone Application

 Framework and Dispositions

 The mission of the School of Education at Liberty University is to develop competent professionals with a biblical worldview for Christian, public, and private schools.

 The faculty of the School of Education has delineated the dispositions that must be observable in each candidate of our programs at all levels: